rht-singh/rht-singh/README.md

 # Hey there ! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-#### I'm Rohit, CS Graduate.
+- I'm Rohit, B.Tech Pursuing.
 I am tech enthusiast, I worked on mostly backend part of the projects in .Ts,.Js.
 I like to explore new technologies and develop software solutions and quick hacks.

  ## 🙋‍♂️ About Me